-Like zombies rising from the dead, inadequate documentation has a way of returning to haunt you in an alarming way.
 Want an example?
-I recently analyzed a case study where the review of administrative and clerical costs resulted in $1.7 million in costs being deemed unallowable!
-All those moaning sounds are not just the zombies.
+I analyzed a case study where the review of administrative and clerical costs resulted in $1.7 million in costs being deemed unallowable!

-So what makes documentation “adequate” and what are some examples of adequate documentation?
+So what makes documentation “adequate,” and what are some examples of adequate documentation?

 Here are some tips for grant managers.